 2. Identify Your Target Audience

-Conduct thorough research to understand the demographics (age, gender, location, …) and psychographics (personality, values, interests, …) of your target audience.
+Conduct meticulous research to understand the demographics (age, gender, location, …) and psychographics (personality, values, interests, …) of your target audience.
+Understand their preferences, behaviours, and desires.
+This knowledge will help you create a brand personality that resonates with them.- What’s their personality?

-- What’s their personality, what’s their lifestyle?
+- What’s their lifestyle?

 - What are their opinions?

-- What do they value and how do your brand’s values align with theirs?
+- What do they value, and how do your brand’s values align with theirs?

 - How do they talk?